canonical/certification-docs/Policy_Guide.rst

 additional machines (such as iperf targets) is provided by the Partner.
 This service is not common and requires the OEM to perform a good bit of lab setup prior to our accessing the network and performing tests.
-This also requires fast, reliable internet access into the Partner Lab which not ever lab can support.
+This also requires fast, reliable internet access into the Partner Lab which not every lab can support.

 Certificate Issuance and Publication